Agility Training Exercises For Dogs – Itsaboutdog

 2. Basic Obedience: Commands like “sit,” “stay,” and “come” are essential.

-3. Easy Tricks: Start with things like hand targeting and circling you for better agility handling.
+3. Easy Tricks: Start with hand targeting and circling you for better agility handling.

 4. Fitness: Build your dog’s stamina with walks and play before complex obstacles.

-5. Positive Handling: Use treats and praise to guide your dog through the obstacles initially.
+5. Positive Handling: Use treats and praise to guide your dog through the challenges initially.

 6. Break Skills Down: Don’t rush.
 Teach each part of the course gradually and reward success.